Freight Shipping from San Francisco to Houston

 How much does it cost to ship freight from San Francisco to Houston?

-Full truckload (FTL) rates from San Francisco, CA to Houston, TX currently range from $4,590-$5,658 for a standard dry van load over the 2,135-mile route.
+Full truckload (FTL) rates from San Francisco, CA to Houston, TX currently range $4,590-$5,658 (roughly $2.16-$2.67 per mile over 2,135 miles).
 LTL shipments typically cost $1,374-$2,215 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Francisco to Houston?